-Promotional videos are some of the most creative, humorous, and emotional pieces of visual storytelling work (and yes, art) out there today.
+Promotional videos are some of the most creative, humorous, emotional, (and yes, artistic!) pieces of visual storytelling out there today.
 A video that goes viral can grant global exposure for a cause, brand, or product.
 Here are some great examples of promotional advertisements done right to feast your eyes upon!

 Starting off our list, we have an advertisement for Marks & Spencer (a major London based department store), promoting their luxury food products.